Shivanikanodia/End-to-End-Fraud_Detection_Model/README.md

 <img width="1234" height="906" alt="image" src="https://github.com/user-attachments/assets/d3687817-566d-4d29-94bf-b4a1e58a0c6e" />

-I've created a pipleine for preprocessing and handling class imbalance.
-I used coulmn Transformer inside pipeline for seperate preprocessing of numerical, categorical, Log-transformed and binary features and avoid data leakage.
+I've created a pipleine for preprocessing, imputation, scaling and handling class imbalance.
+I used coulmn transformer inside pipeline for seperate preprocessing of numerical, categorical, Log-transformed and binary features and to avoid data leakage.

 -----